India–North Korea relations: Medical aid

-The Indian government sent $1 million worth of anti-tuberculosis medicine to North Korea per a request from the World Health Organization (WHO), according to a press release issued by the Indian embassy in Pyongyang.“The medical assistance is under the aegis of WHO’s ongoing anti-tuberculosis (TB) program in the DPRK,” the press release stated.
+The Indian government sent $1 million worth of anti-tuberculosis medicine to North Korea per a request from the World Health Organization (WHO), according to a press release issued by the Indian embassy in Pyongyang.
+"The medical assistance is under the aegis of WHO's ongoing anti-tuberculosis (TB) program in the DPRK," the press release stated.
 The aid package was handed over to North Korean authorities by the Indian ambassador to the DPRK, Atul Malhari Gotsurve.
-The supply of anti-tuberculosis medicine, which is India's latest set of humanitarian assistance to North Korea — was sent because “India is sensitive to the shortage of medical supply” to the DPRK, the embassy stated.
+The supply of anti-tuberculosis medicine, which is India's latest set of humanitarian assistance to North Korea — was sent because "India is sensitive to the shortage of medical supply" to the DPRK, the embassy stated.

 Recent visits

 Year 2015

-On 23 April 2015 North Korean Foreign Minister Ri Su Yong visited New Delhi, capital of the India for talks with Indian Foreign Minister Sushma Swaraj on North Korea's nuclear programme and to request additional humanitarian assistance but no agreement was reached because of the recent North Korean statement in support of Pakistan.
+On 23 April 2015 North Korean Foreign Minister Ri Su-yong visited New Delhi, capital of India for talks with Indian Foreign Minister Sushma Swaraj on North Korea's nuclear programme and to request additional humanitarian assistance but no agreement was reached because of the recent North Korean statement in support of Pakistan.